-Recollecting how much I enjoy this moringa smoothie is posing to be a challenge.
+Recollecting how much I enjoy this frozen moringa drink is posing to be a challenge.
 Dare I take a break from typing?
-Now I am wondering if I have some fresh moringa leaf in the refrigerator or freezer.
+Now I am wondering if I have some fresh moringa leaves in the refrigerator or freezer.

 ❄️ How to freeze moringa

 Washed and dried leaves can be stored in a refrigerator for about 2 weeks.
 If you won't be using them right away, leave branches intact, dry them well and store them in an airtight container or seal them in a plastic bag.

 Even though they are tender, moringa leaves freeze just fine if you wash, dry, and remove them from their stems before placing them in a freezer.

 Any container with a tight lid works well and will protect fresh frozen leaves for up to 6 months.
 They will wilt slightly when they thaw, so they can't be used for salads.

 However, their taste and exceptional nutritional value are just the same as unfrozen leaves added to soups or blended into drinks.

 You can substitute very mild baby spinach for the moringa leaves.
 Your frozen drink won't have the same superfood power or taste quite as lovely.
 But the upside is, that spinach helps a sluggish digestive system as moringa does.

 Yes.
 Again the flavor won't be quite as delicious, but you'll still have a healthy tropical smoothie.
 Substitute one tablespoon of high-quality dried moringa powder for one cup of fresh moringa oleifera leaves.